carlosChanpio70/Starbase_YOLOL/Generator/Sleep_Mode/README.md

-Description:
-Stops the Auto generator chip from doing unnecessary changed in GenLimit when idling Setup
+Description:\
+Stops Auto_Gen while ship is not in use.\
+Setup\
-Requires the Auto Generator chip and an button
+Requires the Auto Generator chip and an button\
 Change the buttons field "ButtonState" to "Slep"